ghiso270/gamemaker-component-system/docs/ComponentManager.md

-# Description:
+# Description
-A class that holds and manages all the [Component](Component.md)s of an Object asset in GameMaker.
+A class that holds and manages all the Components of an Object asset in GameMaker.
-The [execute()](#execute) method should be called in every event in which Components are expected to execute.
+The *execute()* method should be called in every event in which Components are expected to execute.
 Utility methods are also provided, to easily add, manage and remove Components.
-Finally, the [destroy()](#destroy) method must be used once the ComponentManager isn't necessary anymore, this will allow all of the Components to correctly terminate and ensure 100% functionality.
+Finally, the *destroy()* method must be used once the ComponentManager isn't necessary anymore, this will allow all of the Components to correctly terminate and ensure 100% functionality.

 ---
-# Dependencies:
+# Dependencies
 ## Mandatory
 - GameMaker Object
 - [ArraySwapAndPop](ArraySwapAndPop.md)